• Skip to primary navigation

 And don't sneak any spoonfuls of the brownie batter!
 This recipe makes exactly enough to fill the tarts.

-Step 3: Assemble Tarts
+Step 3: Assemble the Brownie Bites

 This step is the only one that takes a bit of time, but they’ll come out great with these steps and tips: